Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

 ||PRE SAVE SYTEM TODO
-each level should have an item chest and a skill chest common items could be: bonus vision, faster movement, fix movement speed issues in inventory a bag for the items unlocked
+each level should have an item chest and a skill chest common items could be: bonus vision, faster movement in inventory a bag for the items collected during the run (~6 slots)

 ||SAVE SYSTEM TODO
-Main Menu: Continue (continues save file), New Game (confirmation + deletes save file), Exit new scene showing the 4 characters <- only the first is selectable unlocks for characters: hit the killing blow on 10 enemies with the given char unlock for lvl up: hit the killing blow on 10 enemies with the given unlocked char
+Main Menu: Continue (continues save file), New Game (confirmation + deletes save file), Exit - DONE* (still needs existing save file validation) new scene showing the 4 characters <- only the first is selectable unlocks for characters: hit the killing blow on 10 enemies with the given char unlock for lvl up: hit the killing blow on 10 enemies with the given unlocked char